 West Ham won two more FA Cups in 1975 and 1980 before eventually slowing down and retreating from the spotlight.
 While the club had stuck to their brand of attacking football, they would not win another trophy for the next couple of decades.
 They remain one of the most consistent sides of English football, however, having never been relegated to the Third Division.

-In 2016, West Ham moved to the new Olympic Stadium after palying at Boleyn Ground for over hundred years.
+In 2016, West Ham moved to the new Olympic Stadium after over hundred years at Boleyn Ground.
 The new Olympic Stadium would swallow 60,000, almost twice the capacity of Boleyn Ground.

 By Martin Wahl

 The logo features a pair of crossed rivet hammers which is part of the club's heritage as a workers team.
 After a fans vote, the castle in the crest was removed and the letters of the team below the crest was changing position for the 2016-2017 season.

 Premier League titles: 0